Discovering Asian Hot Pot: A Comprehensive Guide for Newbies

 Vegetables and mushrooms

 The possibilities are endless here especially with so many Asian vegetables out there, but a mix of mushrooms and leafy greens are a good choice to slightly sweeten the broth.
-I usually go with a mix of spinach, lettuce, enoki mushrooms and button mushrooms.
+We usually go with a mix of spinach, lettuce, enoki mushrooms and button mushrooms.
 Carrots, potatoes and lotus root also add to the flavour, but take a while to cook, so these usually go in first.

 Tofu and other soy products